 Outreach and engagement

 Finally, WFSC’s outreach efforts fuse research and education in creative ways.
-The goal is to reach not only relevant stakeholders through more conventional events like an annual research symposium, but also make food systems research more accessible to the general public.
+The goal is to reach not only relevant stakeholders through more conventional events like an annual research symposium, but also to make food systems research more accessible to the general public.

 One example of the latter is the centre’s Food Systems Stories blog, initiated in 2016 and featuring pieces written by past WFSC program participants.
-Adopting a storytelling approach, recent blog posts have transported readers to the Philippines to learn how millet farmers envision the future post COVID-19 and have documented the role that culture plays in agriculture in Northeast India.
+Adopting a storytelling approach, recent blog posts have transported readers to the Philippines to learn how millet farmers envision the future post-COVID-19 and have documented the role that culture plays in agriculture in Northeast India.

 Another past project called Edible Research also offered secondary school students a fun field trip to ETH’s greenhouse.
-Once inside, they participated in a dynamic, three-day workshops where they learned more about agroecology, organic farming, and the delicious foods they produce.
+Once inside, they participated in a dynamic, three-day workshop where they learned more about agroecology, organic farming, and the delicious foods they produce.